 - Nippon Budokan, Chiyoda, Tokyo on 22 September 2016 – Another acoustic performance by Brian, but this time with some backing vocals and percussion by Roger towards the end.

 - Saitama Super Arena in 2020 (also here) – These are purely solo performances by Brian again, but he plays a shorter version of the song.
 The second video shows that it’s followed by the full version of Love Of My Life, and the audience gladly sing along to both.

-- Bands that have covered the song include Berklee Japanese Ensemble (a lockdown performance in 2020), The Gap, Mêlée (on the Japanese edition of their album The Masquerade), Mr Fabulous & Tittatani, along with tribute bands Lucie & The Diamonds, Queen Obsession, and an unnamed band at a Freddie For A Day event in Mizroam, India.
+- Bands that have covered the song include Berklee Japanese Ensemble (a lockdown performance in 2020), The Gap, Mêlée (on the Japanese edition of their album The Masquerade), Mr Fabulous & Tittatani, along with tribute bands Lucie & The Diamonds, The Queen Kings (on their live album Made On Tour), Queen Obsession, and an unnamed band at a Freddie For A Day event in Mizroam, India.

 - There are versions sung with just piano accompaniment by Aivia, Lucie Halamíková & Yuka Yamazaki, and with guitar by Marianne and Ritmiek & Co.

 - Versions sung with an orchestra include Czech Symphonic Orchestra & Singers and MerQury with Orchestra Opera Leipzig (on their Queen Classical tribute album).

 - There are choral renditions by JZsUK Unitarian College Choir, Krea Musica (also here), Orfeó Veus Juntes, St. Konrad Gospelchor,

 Suffolk Constabulary Male Voice Choir & Felixstowe Harmonies, and Wyoming County Chorale with Choral Society Of Northeast Pennsylvania.